LisbonLisboaPortugal.com

 The Chafariz d’El Rei (king’s fountain) dates from the 13th century and supplied drinking water to ships moored on the banks of the Tejo.
 This fountain was on the outside of the city walls, while the Chafariz de Dentro (inside fountain) served the residences of Alfama and is in the Largo do Chafariz de Dentro (location 13).

-The Casa dos Bicos (The house of spikes) was constructed by the first Viceroy of India in 1523, who took his inspiration from was inspired similar “spiked” buildings in Italy and Spain.
+The Casa dos Bicos, or "House of Spikes," is named after its distinctive façade adorned with diamond-shaped spikes.
+It was constructed in 1523 by the first Viceroy of India, who was inspired by similar "spiked" buildings in Italy and Spain.
 The top two floors were destroyed by the 1755 earthquake and were only restored in 1981.
+Today, it houses a museum that showcases artifacts from the Roman and Moorish periods and features exhibitions about the life and works of the renowned Portuguese author José Saramago.

 The remains of the Roman Amphitheatre in Lisbon